leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/1forsterfrcm_flat_and_round_character_model_forster.md

 ---
-UID: "1ForsterFRCM"
-Title: "Flat and Round Character Model"
-Author: "Forster"
+Author: Forster
-Date: "27/08/2024"
+Date: 27/08/2024
+ELEMENT: CHARACTER
-Last Edited: "9/4/2024, 3:40:36 AM"
+Last Edited: 9/4/2024, 3:40:36 AM
 Prima-Forma:
-  - "artifex"
+- artifex
-  - "character"
+- character
-DIR: "CHARACTER"
-Summary: "E.M.
+Summary: E.M.
 Forster's *Flat and Round Characters* model distinguishes between flat characters, who are simple and unchanging, and round characters, who are complex and capable of growth.
-This distinction helps analyze character development in narratives and remains a foundational concept in literary studies."
+This distinction helps analyze character development in narratives and remains a foundational concept in literary studies.
+Title: Flat and Round Character Model
+UID: 1ForsterFRCM
 ---
 ### Title: **Forster's Flat and Round Characters Model**

 - **Flat and Round Characters**: